Park Re-Opening Update

 Food and Drink

-The Seahorse will also be operating a takeaway service and again, these can be pre-ordered and paid for over the phone.
+The Seahorse will also be operating a takeaway service from 12th April and again, this can be pre-ordered and paid for over the phone.
 Orders will be available for collection from the Seahorse and we kindly ask that only one person comes to collect their order.
+Limited indoor dining will be offered from 17th May inline with goverment guidelines.

 To ensure that we can operate indoor dining safely, both for diners and staff, we kindly ask that all children remain seated with their family and are not allowed to run or walk around.
 Social distancing measures will be in place, according with government guidelines and we will be strictly adhering to these.

 Opening hours, menus and phone numbers will be clearly displayed in your welcome pack as well as our website.

-Pentewan Plaice will be open for takeaway however social distancing measures will be in place and must be adhered to.
+Pentewan Plaice will be open for takeaway from 12th April however social distancing measures will be in place and must be adhered to.
 Please look for the floor markings and advice displayed in the windows.

 Our on-site supermarket will be open with our usual stock of goodies but social distancing measures will be in place, as with the supermarkets back around the country, with limits on numbers in the shop.
 There will also be Perspex screens at the check-out and contactless payment will be encouraged.